wiaidp/MDFA-tutorial/about.md

 My name is Marc Wildi.
 I am a Professor of Econometrics at the Zurich University of Applied Sciences.
 My primary research interests lie in forecasting and signal extraction.
-Over the years, I have developed (either alone or in cooperation with fellow researchers) a number of novel forecasting frameworks designed to tackle real-world prediction challenges and to reconcile various — sometimes competing — research objectives within a unified forecast optimization criterion:
+Over the years, I have developed (partly alone, partly in cooperation with fellow researchers) a number of novel forecasting frameworks designed to tackle real-world prediction challenges and to reconcile various — sometimes competing — research objectives within a unified forecast optimization criterion: